DavideFast/BigIntensive/README.md

-# BigIntensive
+# MyFitnessAppDemo

-This is a project for the "Big Intensive Application and Big Data Exams" of the Studies University of Perugia.
+This is a project for the "Big Intensive Application and Big Data" exam of the Perugia's University of Studies.

 This project gives:

 - Kubernetes deployment [k3s/README.md](k3s/README.md).

-## What is FitnessHub
+## What is MyFitnessAppDemo

-This project aim to simulate a fitness application that permit to store workout sessions and running sessions.
-Every choice has been made considering an a application with 500'000+ users.
+This project aims to simulate a fitness application that permits storing workout sessions and running sessions.
+Every choice has been made considering an application with 500'000+ users.
 This project is composed by the following components:

 - k3s cluster as orchestrator